-"A standalone PV system (also called an off-grid solar system) is not connected to the grid, it therefore requires a battery storage solution.
+"A standalone PV system (also called an off-grid solar system) is not connected to the grid, it therefore requires solar batteries as a solution.
 Standalone PV systems can be very good for rural properties that have difficulty in connecting to the grid system.
 Standalone systems are good for powering applications such as water pumps and solar thermal heating systems.
 Standalone systems like this often require more maintenance.

 "A hybrid PV system includes battery storage to maximise the efficiency of the system and allows the owner to store any excess energy generated in batteries to be uses when solar generation reduces.
 If the batteries are full, power can pass back to the grid.
 Hybrid systems can also be connected to other forms of power generation."

 Integrated Solar PV panels, often referred to as Building Integrated Photovoltaic (BIPV), are panels that replace the cladding and become part of the roof (or wall) rather than on the roof.